Javascript is not enabled.

 5. Understand the difference between UVA and UVB rays

-The sun produces three types of ultraviolet (UV) rays: UVA, UVB and UVC rays.
+The sun produces three types of ultraviolet (UV) rays: UVA, UVB and UVC.
 UVC rays are blocked by the atmosphere, so we don’t have to worry about those.
-UVA rays are the most powerful and are present during daylight hours.
-These rays reach the epidermis of our skin (top layer) and into the dermis (the middle layer of our skin) and cause wrinkles and fine lines.
-UVB rays cause damage to the epidermis and are the chief culprit behind skin reddening and sunburn.
-Too much exposure to UVA and UVB rays can lead to skin cancer, which is why it’s imperative to use a sunscreen that is labeled broad-spectrum — meaning that it blocks both UVA and UVB rays.
+UVA rays penetrate the most deeply and are present during daylight hours.
+These rays reach the epidermis of our skin (the top layer) and into the dermis (the middle layer of our skin), and they cause wrinkles and fine lines.
+UVB rays cause damage to the epidermis and are the chief culprit behind sunburns.
+Too much exposure to UVA and UVB rays can lead to skin cancer, which is why it’s imperative to use a sunscreen that is labeled “broad-spectrum,” meaning it protects against both UVA and UVB rays.
 Most active ingredients in sunscreen shield against UVB, but far fewer have UVA coverage, so look at the bottle carefully.

 6. Decipher SPF ratings

 SPF stands for “sun protection factor.”
 It refers to how much solar energy (UV radiation) it takes to result in a sunburn on your skin with sunscreen applied, relative to skin with no sunscreen applied.
-For example, SPF 15 blocks about 94 percent of rays, SPF 30 blocks 97 percent, and SPF 50 blocks about 98 percent.
+For example, SPF 15 screens out about 93 percent of rays, SPF 30 screens 97 percent, and SPF 50 screens about 98 percent.
 As a base, use at least SPF 30, which is what most dermatologists recommend.
-No sunscreen can offer 100 percent protection, but higher SPF numbers allow you to be protected out in the sun longer.
+A higher SPF can filter out more UV radiation and will be more protective against burning compared to a sunscreen with lower SPF.

 7. Don’t rely on high SPF only

-“Higher SPF doesn’t always mean better protection,” says board certified dermatologist Corey L. Hartman, founder of Skin Wellness Dermatology in Birmingham, Alabama.
-“At minimum you should be using a broad spectrum SPF 30, and even going up to SPF 50 can add an additional layer of protection.”
-According to Hartman, once you go above 50, the higher SPF ratings only offer marginal improvements in sun protection.
+“Higher SPF doesn’t always mean better protection,” says board-certified dermatologist Corey L. Hartman, M.D., founder of Skin Wellness Dermatology in Birmingham, Alabama.
+“At minimum you should be using a broad-spectrum SPF 30, and even going up to SPF 50 can add an additional layer of protection.”
+According to Hartman, once you go above 50, the higher SPF ratings offer only marginal improvements in sun protection.
 It’s more important to apply sunscreen properly and reapply often.

 8. Choose between mineral or chemical sunscreen